Tiny-Eye/TinyEyeSearch/README.md

 ## Setup instructions

-Place the Vision API key in strings.xml and /cloudvision/utils/VisionKey.java files and run the application.
+Place your Vision API key in strings.xml and /cloudvision/utils/VisionKey.java files and run the application.
-Also add fabric API key in AndroidManifest.xml for crash reporting, or remove its dependencies.
+Also, add fabric API key in AndroidManifest.xml for crash reporting, or remove its dependencies.

 ##Other links